Build a Simple VCL Application for Microsoft Planner Data

 Learn more:

 Embarcadero RAD Studio provides a development environment for Delphi and C++Builder applications.
-With the CData FireDAC Components for Microsoft Planner, you gain access to live Microsoft Planner data within RAD Studio, abstracting the data into tables, views, and stored procedures that can be used to retrieve and update Microsoft Planner data.
+With the CData ODBC Driver for Microsoft Planner, you gain access to live Microsoft Planner data within RAD Studio, abstracting the data into tables, views, and stored procedures that can be used to retrieve and update Microsoft Planner data.
 This article will walk through connecting to Microsoft Planner and creating a simple VCL application with the Form Designer.

-Creating a VCL Application for Microsoft Planner Data
+Create a Connection to Microsoft Planner Data

 You can connect without setting any connection properties for your user credentials.
 Below are the minimum connection properties required to connect.